Grain quality: Amylose content

-It is another important factors in rice quality, like other cereal rice is good sources of starch especially amylose.
-It is composed more than 80% starch and at molecular level starch contains amylose (linear chains glucose of α (1–4) linkages) and amylopectin (branched chain glucose with α(1–6) linkage.
-In terms of amylose rice can be classified as waxy 0–2%, very low 2–10%, low 10–20%, intermediate20-25% and high 25–32% (rice dry basis).
+It is another important factors in rice quality.
+Like other cereal, rice is a good source of starch, especially amylose.
+It is composed more than 80% starch, and at the molecular level, starch contains amylose (linear chains glucose of α (1–4) linkages) and amylopectin (branched chain glucose with α(1–6) linkage.
+In terms of amylose rice can be classified as waxy 0–2%, very low 2–10%, low 10–20%, intermediate 20-25% and high 25–32% (rice dry basis).
 Starch content (amylose) of rice is very important factors in grain yield, processing and palatability.

 Gelatinization temperature

 Gelatinization temperature is related to many factors such as cooking time, granula size, molecular size of starch fraction; it is also used as criteria classified rice in some countries.
 Like other factors it is also influenced by environment such as ripening temperature, genetic and rice varieties as well as cooking time.
 Gelatinization temperature is direct related to amylose contents; the higher the amylose the higher the gelatinization temperature, hence high waxy rice has higher gelatinization temperature than waxy or very low waxy rice.